Becoming self-employed

 • The confidence to pitch for work and the ability to convince clients you’ll do a good job

-• Contacts – and preferably the offer of some freelance work already
+• Contacts – and preferably the offer of some freelance work already.
+Make sure you give everyone you meet your email address

 • A space to work (even if it’s just a desk at the end of your bed)

 • Evidence there’s actually work available.
-Do you know other self employed people in your sector?
-Are they doing OK, or spending their days tweeting from the local soup kitchen?
+Do you know other self-employed people in your sector?
+Are they doing OK, or spending their days tweeting about their never-ending misery?

-If you’re thinking of moving from safe employment to being the lone ranger, get a gauge on your living costs: rent, food, paying someone to come and fix your computer when the hard drive dies and takes a client’s work with it.
-Work out what your day rate’s going to be – the professional body for your industry should give you an idea of what you can charge.
+If you’re thinking of moving from stable employment to going it alone, it’s important to get a gauge on your living costs: rent, food, paying someone to fix your computer when it dies and takes a client’s work with it.
+The best way to go about this is to work out what your day rate is going to be.
+If you need some help, the professional body for your industry should give you an idea of what you can charge.
 Make sure the sums add up.
+And then get a friend to check your maths is right.

-Self-employed people still have to pay tax – set aside around 25% of your earnings each year – and Class 2 National Insurance contributions, as well as Class 4 National Insurance contributions if you earn over the basic tax limit.
+We hate to break it to you, but self-employed people still have to pay tax.
+So you should set aside around 25% of your earnings each year.
+And a little extra for Class 2 National Insurance contributions, as well as Class 4 National Insurance contributions if you earn over the basic tax limit.
+For more info about National Insurance contributions, click here.

 As soon as you start freelancing you should call the HMRC and declare yourself.
-You’ll have to file a tax return each year regardless of whether you earn over the basic tax limit or not (the penalty for forgetting to do this is £100).
+It’s worth noting that you’ll have to file a self assessment tax return each year regardless of whether you earn over the basic tax limit or not (the penalty for forgetting to do this is £100).
+You can read our article on self assessment here.

 Self-employed people have to be tough, tenacious and able to deal with rejection.
-It’s OK to cry a bit and relentlessly internet-stalk the client who just turned you down.
+Of course it’s OK to cry a bit and relentlessly internet-stalk the client who just turned you down.
 As long as the next day you go back to them with another idea.
-Better still, sell the idea they turned down to a bitter rival.
+Better yet, get their rival to hire you instead.

-Ask yourself how well you cope with uncertainty.
-It’s quite likely you’ll wake up sometimes and have no work – otherwise known as unemployed.
-Nine times out of 10 you’ll turn it around, but being your own boss means getting more work comes down to one person – you.
+Before going freelance, you need to ask yourself how well you cope with uncertainty.
+There’s a high chance that you’ll wake up sometimes and have no work.
+Yes, nine times out of 10 you’ll turn it around.
+But being your own boss means getting more work comes down to one person – you.

-Do you need interaction with other living breathing humans each day?
-Freelancing often means working from home for long stints.
-If you find yourself dragging confused Jehovas Witnesses off the doorstep for a cup of tea, chances are you need to get some shift work.
+Another thing to ponder is if you need interaction with other living breathing humans each day?
+Freelancing often means working from home for long periods at a time.
+So if you find yourself dragging confused strangers off the street for a cup of tea, chances are you wanna work with people.

 Once I’ve gone freelance, can I get a ‘proper job’ ever again?

-Plus, you don’t have to chuck aside the safety net completely.
-Many people become slashies – actress/waitress, swimming instructor/DJ, writer/office manager.
-Also known as developing a portfolio career, you can be contracted a few days a week and gradually develop your freelance career round the outside.
+And you’ll never have to give up your passion just cause you work for an employer now.
+Loads of people keep freelancing as a side-hustle – actress/waitress, swimming instructor/DJ, writer/office manager.
+You can be contracted a few days a week and gradually develop your freelance career round the outside a.k.a developing a portfolio career.

 Next Steps